emqxarchive/emqx-docs-en/source/install.rst

             emqx |      3.0.0 | https://repos.emqx.io/emqx-ce/deb/ubuntu bionic/stable amd64 Packages

-    2.  nstall a specific version using the version string from the second column, such as 3.1.0
+    2. Install a specific version using the version string from the second column, such as 3.1.0

         .. code-block:: console